Education and Training of the Rural Healthcare Workforce – Organizations

 Advisory Committee on Interdisciplinary Community-Based Linkages

 Provides advice and recommendations on policy and program development to the Secretary of the U.S. Department of Health and Human Services concerning the activities under Title VII, Part D of the Public Health Service Act.
-Focuses on these targeted program areas and disciplines: Area Health Education Centers, geriatrics, allied health, chiropractic, podiatric medicine, social work, graduate psychology, and rural health.
+Topics addressed include Area Health Education Centers, geriatrics, rural health, allied health, podiatry, chiropractic, mental and behavioral health, graduate psychology, pain care, and quality improvement and patient safety.

 CDC's Office of Minority Health & Health Equity